Ashwath-Shetty/Fraudulent-Transaction-detection/README.md

     │    ├── config.py          # configuration files
     │    ├── train.py           # training code
-    ├── utils                    # utils for the prediction ├── app.py                   # deployed main app code.
+    ├── utils                    # utils for the prediction ├── app.py                   # deployed main app code for streamlit
-    ├── Procfile                 # Procfile incase if you want to deploy to Heroku(optional).
+    ├── Procfile                 # Procfile to deploy to Heroku ├── requirements.txt         # requirements
+    ├── fast_api.py              # main FastApi file.
+    ├── api_test.py              #FastApi testing file.
-    ├── requirements.txt         # requirements
+    ├── Dockerfile               # to Dockerize
     └── README.md

-why data folder is empty?
+<b>why data folder is empty?</b>
-<br><li>since i'm using github free version,it will not allow me to store the big file.
+<br><li>since i'm using github free version,it will not allow me to store the big files.
     <br><li> add the complete data inside data folder before training.

-How can i train the model?
+<b>How can i train the model?</b>
 <br>step 1: clone the repository using https://github.com/Ashwath-Shetty/Fraudulent-Transaction-detection.git
 <br>step 2: add the data inside data folder and change the training file path to your path in the config file(which is inside src folder).
 <br>step 3: go to command prompt and navigate to the project folder(cd project/folder/path)